 A Muslim saint by the name of Hazrat Mian Mir Ji laid the temple's cornerstone while Guru Arjun Dev supervised its construction after Guru Ramdas purchased the land for it from the zamindars.

 The top floor of this two-story temple, which is built on a 67-foot square marble slab and has about 400 kg of gold leaf, was decorated by Maharaja Ranjit Singh.

-Carry blessings with you everywhere with this Pocket Golden Temple -
+Carry blessings with you everywhere with this Golden Temple Artifacts -

 Golden Temple History Related to the Mughals

 On the first of Magh, 1645, Bikrmi Samvat, a Muslim saint from Lahore named Hazrat Mian Mir ji lay the foundation for Guru Arjan Sahib (December 1588).

 Guru Arjan Sahib personally oversaw the construction effort, with the help of well-known Sikh figures, including Baba Budha Ji, Bhai Gurdas Ji, Bhai Sahlo Ji, and numerous other committed Sikhs.

 Construction of the structure was finished in 1601 AD on Bhadoon Sudi 1st, 1661 Bikrmi Samvat (August/September 1604).

 In Sri Harmandir Sahib, Guru Arjan Sahib erected the recently created Guru Granth Sahib and named Baba Budha ji as its first Granthi, or the reader of the Guru Granth Sahib.